 - Impacts on Sensitive Plant Species

 The project site contained three special-status plant species that would be significantly impacted by project grading, landscaping, and fuel modification activities.
 The court found that, even with the proposed mitigation measures, the project could still have a significant impact on these sensitive plant species.
-It concluded that the mitigation measures improperly deferred formulation of certain mitigation efforts, failed to set forth specific performance criteria to ensure that mitigation would be effective, relied on outdated botanical surveys of the area, and did not provide for any feasible alternatives if proposed salvage and replanting efforts failed.
+It concluded that the mitigation measures improperly deferred formulation of certain mitigation efforts, failed to describe specific performance criteria to ensure that mitigation would be effective, relied on outdated botanical surveys of the area, and did not provide feasible alternatives if proposed salvage and replanting efforts failed.

 - Impacts on Native Oak Trees

-The court determined that there was substantial evidence that the MND did not adequately analyze the significant impacts that the project might have on the site’s oak trees and did not effectively mitigate those potential impacts.
+The court determined that there was substantial evidence in the record that the MND did not adequately analyze the significant impacts that the project might have on the site’s oak trees and did not effectively mitigate those potential impacts.
 The mitigation measures were deemed inadequate because they did not address the risk that mass grading might disrupt the subsurface water flow at the project site and cause a water deficit to the site’s oak trees.
-The measures also failed to address the long-term survival of the retained or replacement oak trees whose natural source of water would be reduced by mass grading and did not include any provisions for mitigating the loss of water.
+The measures also failed to address the long-term survival of the retained or replacement oak trees whose natural source of water would be reduced by mass grading and did not include any provisions for mitigating the water loss.
 Additionally, it could not be presumed that the offsite planting of oak trees through an in-lieu fee payment was a feasible alternative to onsite replacement of oak trees in their native habitat, because there was substantial evidence that previous attempts at this type of restoration had failed.